 Even though we know sleeping is an important part of making us feel upbeat and energetic the next day, sometimes it can be hard to get to sleep.
 Fortunately, there are plenty of things we can do to help.

 One good way is to make sure you’ve been active and done plenty of exercise throughout the day.
 As well as making us healthy, being active helps us use up our energy and get a better night’s sleep.
-Click here to find out more about being active.

 This may seem like it is at odds with the tip before, but it is also useful to have some quiet time, especially just before you try to sleep.
 Being really busy can even stop you sleeping because your body and mind need to calm down first so that your brain knows that it can get ready to switch off!
 Its therefore good to do relaxing things before going to bed.
-Click here to find out more about quiet time.

 You should also be careful about what you eat and drink before you go to bed.
 Don’t drink fizzy drinks that have caffeine and sugar, or eat lots of sweets before you go to bed – they’ll just give you energy that you don’t need, and might stop you from sleeping.